 The challenges posed by the COVID-19 pandemic on the global economy affected the Company with minor or temporary disruptions to its operations.
 The Company took appropriate action and put plans in place to diminish the effects of COVID-19 on its operations, by implementing the Center for Disease Control's guidelines for employers in order to protect the Company's employees' health and safety, with actions such as implementing work from home, social distancing in the workplace, requiring self-quarantine for any employee showing symptoms, wearing face coverings, and training employees on maintaining a healthy work environment.
 In fiscal years ended June 30, 2020 and fiscal 2021, the Company received loans from the Paycheck Protection Program (the "PPP") administered by the U.S. Small Business Administration, all of which were repaid or forgiven through the fiscal year ended June 30, 2022.
 The Company has not experienced and does not anticipate any material impact on its ability to collect its accounts receivable due to the nature of its customers.
-The Company 's major product, the Vortex-Genie 2.
+The Company experienced some delays from its supply chain which caused delayed delivery of some products, however this is deemed temporary and does not affect the Company's major product, the Vortex-Genie 2.
 The extent to which the COVID-19 outbreak ultimately impacts the Company's business, future revenues, results of operations and financial condition will depend on future developments, which are highly uncertain and cannot be predicted, including, but not limited to, the duration and actions to curtail the virus, and how quickly and to what extent normal economic and operating conditions can resume.
-Even after the COVID-19 outbreak has subsided, the Company may experience or may occur in the impact of COVID-19 on capital markets, the availability, amount, and type of financing available to the Company in the near future is uncertain and cannot be assured and is largely dependent upon evolving market conditions and other factors.
-The Company intends to continue to monitor the situation and may adjust its current business plans as more information and guidance become available.
+Even after the COVID-19 outbreak has subsided, the Company may experience a significant impact to its business as a result of the global economic impact of COVID-19, including any economic downtum or recession that has occurred or may occur in the future.
+As a result of the impact of COVID-19 on capital markets, the availability, amount, and type of financing available to